CsombordiZsombi/FiftyOneActiveLearning/README.md

 # FiftyOneActiveLearning
-A framework for active learning based on the fiftyone library
+A demo framework for active learning based on the fiftyone library